SolidLabResearch/loama/README.md

 ## Getting started

-### prerequisites
+### Prerequisites

 - Node >= 20
 - Yarn >= 1.22.x

+### Environment variables

+The apps are configurable by means of some environment variables.

+The environment variables are read from `.env[.mode]` files as [documented by Vite](https://v2.vitejs.dev/config/#environment-variables).

+Each app has a file `.env.example` showing the possibilities.
+You may copy it to e.g. `env` in the same directory and modify it to your needs.

+One environment variable is common to all apps: `VITE_BASE`, allowing to run the app in a URL with a path.
+The loama `.env.example` file would result in the loama app running at e.g. `http://localhost:5173/loama/`.
+Very useful for running this app behind a reverse proxy!

 ### Development setup

 We use yarn workspaces to manage our dependencies of all the subprojects.

-Run `yarn` or `yarn install` to get all the dependencies
+Run `yarn` or `yarn install` to get all the dependencies.

-Finally we use [nx](nx.dev) to run a job in multiple projects.
-Simply start the dev servers for loama & its dependencies with:
+Finally we use [nx](https://nx.dev) to run a job in multiple projects.
+Simply start the dev servers for loama and its dependencies with:

 `yarn dev`